Surging Coronavirus Colors White House Race in Closing Days

-President Donald Trump assured supporters packed shoulder to shoulder Saturday that “we’re rounding the turn” and mocked challenger Joe Biden for raising alarms about the pandemic.
+President Donald Trump assured supporters packed shoulder to shoulder Saturday that “we’re rounding the turn” on the coronavirus — despite spiking cases — and mocked challenger Joe Biden for raising alarms about the pandemic.
 Meanwhile, Biden bemoaned to a smaller gathering the need to campaign at a distance but said he understood the public health reasons behind it.

 With coronavirus infections reaching their highest peak of the pandemic just as the election headed into the home stretch, Trump and Biden took starkly different approaches to the public health crisis in appealing for votes in battleground states.

-”We don’t want to become superspreaders,” Biden told supporters at a “drive-in" rally Saturday in Bucks County, Pennsylvania, picking up a term that has been used to describe the Rose Garden event in late September in which Trump announced his Supreme Court nominee.
-More than two dozen people linked to the White House have contracted COVID-19 since that gathering.
+"We don’t want to become superspreaders,” Biden told supporters at a “drive-in" rally Saturday in Bucks County, Pennsylvania, picking up a term that has been used to describe the Rose Garden event in late September in which Trump announced his latest Supreme Court nominee.
+More than two dozen people linked to the White House have contracted COVID-19 since that gathering, as have campaign staff.

+“It's always cases, cases, cases.
+They don’t talk about deaths,” Trump told a crowd of several thousand at an outdoor rally in Circleville Ohio, where few wore masks even as they stood and sat shoulder to shoulder.
+“They’re trying to scare everybody,” he said.

+Earlier, at a rally in North Carolina, Trump questioned the value of testing, taking a stance in opposition to public health experts across the globe.

-“You know why we have cases?”
-Trump said. “’Cause we test so much.
+“You know why we have cases?” said Trump, who was scheduled hold another rally in Wisconsin in the evening. “’Cause we test so much.
 And in many ways, it’s good.
 And in many ways, it’s foolish.
 In many ways, OK?
 In many ways it’s very foolish.”

+In addition to the spike in cases, hospitalizations are also up in many parts of the country, as is the percentage of people who test positive.

-Trump continued to criticize Biden for saying during Thursday’s debate that the country was headed for a “dark winter” because of the pandemic — the scenario of a surge in infections that health experts warned about for months.
-Nearly 224,000 people in the United States have died and more than 83,000 infections were reported on Friday alone, a record.
+Trump also continued to criticize Biden for saying that the country was headed for a “dark winter” because of the pandemic — the scenario of a surge in infections that health experts warned about for months.

-The president has repeatedly accused Biden and other Democrats of pushing measures that are worse than the coronavirus itself by advocating for social distancing and limits on gatherings that Trump says wreak havoc on the economy.
+The president has repeatedly accused Biden and other Democrats of pushing measures that are worse than the coronavirus itself by advocating for social distancing, limits on gatherings and closing in-person schools and businesses that Trump says wreak havoc on the economy.

 Biden, in an interview with Pod Save America aired Saturday, said his first priority is to “get control of the virus" because the economy can't move forward without stemming the disease.